-The Deputy City Manager for Citizen Services is responsible for the oversight and management of the Police, Fire, Library, Neighborhood Services, and Convention and Event Services Departments.
+The Deputy City Manager for Citizen Services is responsible for the oversight and management of the Police, Fire, Library, and Neighborhood Services Departments.

 The Police Department is composed of three major units: Operations, Management Services, and Community Services.
-The six hundred and fifty nine members of the Arlington Police Department deliver law enforcement services using a neighborhood based policing model.
-The Police Department responded to 157,291 calls for service in fiscal year 2001.
-In 1989, the Police Department joined an elite number of police agencies nationwide in achieving the certification standards required by the Commission on Accreditation for Law Enforcement Agencies, Inc. The Department was recertified in 1999.
+More than 700 members of the Arlington Police Department deliver law enforcement services using a neighborhood based policing model.
+The Police Department responded to 158,229 calls for service in fiscal year 2002.
+In 1989, the Police Department joined an elite number of police agencies nationwide in achieving the certification standards required by the Commission on Accreditation for Law Enforcement Agencies, Inc. The Department was recertified in 2002.

-The City's Fire Department, which is responsible for fire prevention, fire suppression, and first response emergency medical services, responded to approximately 28,800 calls for service in fiscal year 2001.
-The 301 employees of the Fire Department provide emergency responses from the City's 16 fire stations.
+The City's Fire Department, which is responsible for fire prevention, fire suppression and first response emergency medical services, responded to approximately 28,900 calls for service in fiscal year 2002.
+The 297 employees of the Fire Department provide emergency responses from the City's 16 fire stations.
 The Emergency Management Office is responsible for coordinating major emergency disaster responses for the City.

 The Library Department is responsible for the management and operation of the City's central library and four branch libraries.
-Circulation exceeds 1.4 million items annually.
+Circulation exceeds 1.5 million items annually.

-The Neighborhood Services Department is responsible for enhancing the livability of neighborhoods through three divisions and the Office of Neighborhood Initiatives.
-The Code Enforcement Division is responsible for enforcing city regulations related to the maintenance, sanitation, rehabilitation, and conservation of existing housing.
-The Health Division is responsible for the inspection of food services establishments, public swimming pools, and new septic system installations.
-In conjunction with Tarrant County, it operates the Public Health Center, which is responsible for administering immunizations to children and supplying preventive health screening for the elderly.
+The Neighborhood Services Department is responsible for enhancing the livability of neighborhoods through three Divisions.
+The Code Enforcement Division is responsible for enforcing city regulations related to the maintenance, sanitation, rehabilitation and conservation of existing housing.
+The Health Division is responsible for the inspection of food services establishments, public swimming pools and new septic system installations.
+In conjunction with Tarrant County, it operates the Public Health Center which is responsible for administering immunizations to children and supplying preventive health screening for the elderly.
 The Health Division is also responsible for Animal Control Services and operations of the City's Landfill.
 The Housing Division is responsible for administering federal and state grant funds and providing housing assistance to qualified citizens.